ykyr/enhanced-snapshots/README.md

 *Step 6*

 The system automatically redirects the user to the login page.
-Now the user will use their credentials that were created during wizard to log in.
+Now the user will use their credentials that were created in step 4.

 ![Login](https://cloud.githubusercontent.com/assets/14750068/10096556/1bdcd81e-637b-11e5-86ff-205b3d992a13.png)

 After logging in, the list of EBS volumes for the local region is displayed.